 Future of cloning

-For the legal reasons as well as ethical reasons, it’s probable that the future of cloning is more reliable in therapeutic cloning research than reproductive cloning.
-The only difference between therapeutic cloning and reproductive cloning is that in therapeutic cloning the embryo is never transferred into a female’s womb.
+For legal reasons as well as ethical reasons, it’s probable that the future of cloning is more reliable in therapeutic cloning research than reproductive cloning.
+The only difference between therapeutic cloning and reproductive cloning is that in therapeutic cloning, the embryo is never transferred into a female’s womb.